I'd like to share something deep and amazing. It started when

 So we can in imagination turn the dimensional increase and decrease around the other way and get a de-Geometry which looks rather similar to the Geometry.
 Now I think I have proven:

 Footnote 1: We have stretched our minds to think of negative dimensions in which D=0 points might intersect so as to enable G.3 to apply thereby gaining as a theorem the proposition that two points project a line.
 Let us also briefly consider how two D=3 spaces might intersect to make a plane.
 Two 3D spaces might conceiveably (a) not intersect at all, or (b) if they did intersect it might take some thought to imagine how.
 Consider as an example time as a fourth dimension.
 Then an entire Euclidean 3-D space at one moment in time would have no intersection at all with the same entire Euclidean 3D space at any different moment in time, because nothing in the first is at the time of the second.
 Thus (a).
 How then might we construct (b), an intersection of 3D spaces?
-As a thought experiment imagine something traveling like a photon straight through a 3D universe from one end to the other, but having something like a 360-degree camera looking out in all directions but only perpendicularly to its path.
-Then every point in the universe would at some time be scanned by our travelling time-indexing camera, and every point that is scanned at the same moment is in a plane with all the other such points.
+As a thought experiment imagine something traveling like a photon or a flying camera dolly straight through a 3D universe from one end to the other, so to speak, or at least through our bit of it here, but having something like a 360-degree camera looking out in all directions but only perpendicularly to its path, and able to see or index everything in that perpendicular plane at that instant (disregarding the limited speed of light in this idealization).
+Then every point in the universe would at some time be scanned by our travelling time-indexing camera, and every point that is scanned or indexed at the same moment is in a plane with all the other such points.
 Now this collection of planes at different times can be considered to be a 3D space, because the planes are 2D and the travelling camera's location-and-time is a third dimension projecting planes along its infinite flight path.
 It just has newer planes in one direction, and older planes in the other direction, but is equally infinite, continuous, and geometrically dimensional as any other 3D space one might imagine.
 So far so good.
 Now what is the intersection of this traveling space with our usual Euclidian 3D universe -- taken of course at one time, say, now?
-Of course the intersection is that plane picked out by our travelling infinitesimal camera at the current moment!
+Of course the intersection is that plane picked out by our travelling idealized camera at the current moment!

 Footnote 2: A challenge stands here: can all of geometry be derived from an axiomatic treatment built around the general rule of combining geometries, G.3?
 It is an open question.